 Disclosure: Steve Adler, a former Texas Tribune board chairman, has been a financial supporter of The Texas Tribune.
 The Texas Municipal League has also been a financial supporter of the Tribune.
 A complete list of Tribune donors and sponsors is available here.

 Read related Tribune coverage:

-Uber and Lyft are returning to Austin on Monday, the same day Gov. Greg Abbott is expected to sign ride-hailing legislation passed by Texas lawmakers. [link]
+Uber and Lyft are returning to Austin on Monday, the same day Gov. Greg Abbott is expected to sign ride-hailing legislation passed by Texas lawmakers.
+[Full story]

-The Senate voted 18-12 in favor of bill that would require an election if a local government entity wanted to increase some of its tax collections by 5 percent or more. [link]
+The Senate voted 18-12 in favor of bill that would require an election if a local government entity wanted to increase some of its tax collections by 5 percent or more.
+[Full story]

-As speculation looms of a special session, Gov. Greg Abbott said Monday that state lawmakers didn't adequately address the issue of property tax relief. [link]
+As speculation looms of a special session, Gov. Greg Abbott said Monday that state lawmakers didn't adequately address the issue of property tax relief.
+[Full story]